 ID Needed for Voting?

 Poll workers may ask you provide a photo ID with a signature.
 However, this is not required in order to vote.
-If you have no ID you will be asked to give your date of birth and residence address to the poll worker in order to verify the information in the poll book.
+If you have no ID you will be asked to give your date of birth and address to the poll worker in order to verify the information in the poll book.

 Identification is required of first-time voters who register by mail and do not provide proof of identification with their application.
 Acceptable forms of ID include any current and valid photo ID, a copy of a current utility bill, bank statement, government check, paycheck or other government document that shows your name and address.

 Overseas and Military Voters

 You are a Military or Overseas voter if you are in uniformed services, living overseas OR a spouse or dependent of a uniformed services voter.
 To get registered and vote, you can utilize Overseas Vote Foundation.